datastreamapp/api-docs/docs/README.md

 ## Building your own implementation
 For those building their own implementation, here are some key things to keep in mind:
 - Querystring parameters must be URL encoded.
 All languages should have a function to do this.
 - Requests to Observations/Records that you expect a large amount (>1M rows) of data from should be partitioned.
 We recommend by Monitoring locations and/or activity start year.
-There is a technical database reason for this that you're welcome to ask us about.
 - Each request partition should be paginated over using the `Link` header or `@odata.nextLink` within the body of the response.
 - Rate limit yourself (2 reqs/sec) and don't make requests in parallel.
 This will ensure you don't get `429 Too Many Requests` error response.
 - Use HTTP/3